-Types of ladders
+Types of Ladders

 Ladders are all engineered with a specific use in mind.
 Deviating from the ladder’s intended purpose could result in an injury, so we recommend using the right one for the job.
 Here’s a quick breakdown of the various ladders available on the market:

-Step: These ladders can be small (often intended for use in a home) or large (used for industrial purposes).
+These ladders can be small (often intended for use in a home) or large (used for industrial purposes).
 They are self-supporting, meaning they don’t have to lean against anything to remain upright.
 Some step ladders have usable rungs on only one side while others are OK to climb on both sides.
 This type is best for reaching areas in which you cannot lean a ladder.

-Extension: Extension ladders are long and do not bend.
-They are the epitome of what you imagine a ladder to be, with two bars and rungs in the middle.
+Extension ladders are long and do not bend.
+They are the epitome of what you imagine a ladder to be, with two bars joined by rungs in the middle.
 As the name implies, extension ladders can be adjusted so they’re longer than their initial size.
 They also contain two pieces: the base (which plants on the ground) and the fly (which extends outward).
 These ladders must lean against something to remain upright, such as a house or wall.

-Multipurpose or combination: These ladders are designed to do the work of two or more other types of ladders.
+These ladders are designed to do the work of two or more other types of ladders.
 They often feature moving parts that lock into place and allow you to create whatever configuration you need.

 No matter what kinds of ladders you have, you’ll need to keep them out of the way when you don’t need them.
 Here are a few tips for storing your tools: